Fashion Designer Job Description

 Essential Skills for a Fashion Designer Job

 - Creativity and Style – The fashion design industry is in a perpetual state of metamorphosis.
-Fashion designers need to be able to draw inspiration from past trends and see new possibilities for their future designs.
-They need to be able to innovate and put a fresh spin on things.
+Fashion designers need to draw inspiration from past trends and see new possibilities for their future designs.
+They need to innovate and put a fresh spin on things.
 From sketching to execution, fashion designers need artistic ability and originality to succeed in the industry.

-- Business Know-How – Knowing the ins and outs of business beneficial for any fashion designer.
+- Business Know-How – Knowing the ins and outs of business is essential for any fashion designer.
 In this highly competitive industry, aspiring designers can't rely on their artistic vision alone to bring success.
 For fashion designers, understanding basic principles of marketing and business can help them reach their goals.